Make this easy diy branch centerpiece with a few items from the dollar store. Making beautiful dollar store decor is rewarding and easy.

-Steps to Make Simple Branch Dollar Tree Decor
+Easy Steps to Make a Branch Centerpiece Using Dollar Tree Decor

 Step 1: Find, cut, and dry branches.

-My clump of branches consists of 22, however you can use as many or few as you want.
+I used 22 branches for my centerpiece, however, you can use as many or few as you want.
 It all depends on the size of your vase and the look you are trying to create.

-Pull all of the fake flowers off of their stems.
-I ended up pulling most of the plastic middles out of my cloth flowers as well so that they would stay flat when I glued them on to my branches.
+To prepare the flowers, pull all of the fake blossoms off of their stems.
+I ended up pulling most of the plastic middles out of my cloth flowers as well so that they would stay flat when I glued them onto my branches.